11 Best Microscopes for Kids: Reviews and Buying Guide

 Cons:

-• Battery-powered and batteries can drain quite quickly.
+• It is battery-powered and batteries can drain quite quickly.

 • Limited magnification settings.